pverberne/ThumbnailGridExpandingPreview/README.md

 This fork allows to use recent jQuery and updates other libraries.

-This gallery is available in [Omeka S](https://omeka.org/s) through the module [BlockPlus](https://github.com/Daniel-KM/Omeka-S-module-BlockPlus).
+This gallery is available in [Omeka S](https://omeka.org/s) through the module [Block Plus](https://github.com/Daniel-KM/Omeka-S-module-BlockPlus).